 About IT Arena

-IT Arena is a three-day event which takes place in Lviv, Ukraine, and which is the biggest IT conference in Ukraine and Eastern Europe.
+IT Arena is a three-day event that takes place in Lviv, Ukraine, and is the biggest IT conference in Ukraine and Eastern Europe.
 The main idea of this event is to gather global changemakers and the most inspiring thinkers to share their ideas in one place.

 Also, here are some numbers that show the size of this event:

 - 2000 participants